iPad 9.7in (2017) review

 It's still a decent screen - bright, sharp and colourful - but a small step down from the Pro offering.

-The new iPad comes with many but by no means all of the features you get with the 9.7-inch iPad Pro; there are no new features here that we are aware of.
+The new iPad comes with many but by no means all of the features you used to get with the 9.7-inch iPad Pro; there are no new features here that we are aware of.
 It has Touch ID and Apple Pay, and 4G internet connectivity; the usual stuff.

 The new iPad 2017 is not compatible with either the Apple Pencil or the Smart Keyboard that iPad Pro users get to use - in fact it hasn't got a Smart Connector.
 It also doesn't get the Retina Flash and True Tone camera features of the iPad Pro, something which will turn up again in the specs section.

 The iPad 2017 has a higher battery capacity than its predecessors; the only other noteworthy area in which it surpasses even the iPad Air 2 is processor choice.
-It comes with an A9 chip, which on paper ought to be only slightly slower than the A9X in the two Pro models (although the 12.9-inch model's extra RAM should increase its advantage here) and significantly faster than the A8 in the mini 4 and the A8X in the Air 2, let alone the A7 in the iPad Air 1.
+It comes with an A9 chip, which on paper ought to be only slightly slower than the A9X in the Pro models (although the 12.9-inch model's extra RAM should increase its advantage here) and significantly faster than the A8 in the mini 4 and the A8X in the Air 2, let alone the A7 in the iPad Air 1.

 This is all getting a bit woolly so let's look at some benchmark scores.
 All devices tested were given a complete reset and updated to iOS 10.3.1 for the tests.
 First up, Geekbench 4's CPU test.